 Apart from international roaming there is also national roaming which needs to be taken into account when working with large countries such as India, where there are 12 mobile operators and a large number of inroamers (people roaming inside a country).
 The United States also has national roaming, with only a few carriers eliminating national roaming charges.

 Reaching out to a roaming user is an expensive proposition for any marketer.
 A local call or text message suddenly becomes a long-distance call, with the cost going up exponentially.
-The problem is magnified with the widespread increase in roaming and travelling, leading to more resources and time unnecessarily being wasted contacting mobile phones while they are in a different country.
+The problem is magnified with the widespread increase in roaming and traveling, leading to more resources and time unnecessarily being wasted contacting mobile phones while they are in a different country.
 Roaming users are also tend to react very negatively when contacted by marketers from the home country, leading to a significant loss of goodwill.

 Infobip’s proprietary Number Lookup service gives marketers the ability to avoid the unnecessary spend associated with reaching roaming mobile numbers by verifying in real time whether the number is on the home network or another network.

-By using a custom-developed solution that performs real-time checks on the status and validity of mobile numbers, the country/mobile network they are associated with, their porting history and roaming status, global companies with large databases can save costs and optimise processes in real time.
+By using a custom-developed solution that performs real-time checks on the status and validity of mobile numbers, the country/mobile network they are associated with, their porting history and roaming status, global companies with large databases can save costs and optimize processes in real time.